 By pressing the shutter release button (3) down with the index finger of the right hand, the shutter will be operated and the picture taken.
-This can either be done with the tip or top joint of the index finger (Illustration No. 12).
+This can either be done with the tip or top joint of the index finger (See illustrations No. 11 and 12).
 It has been found by experience that the greatest security in holding the camera steady during the exposure is given when the uppermost joint of the index finger is pressed downward.
-(See Illustration No. 11).

-If the winding knob has not been turned until a definite stop is felt, it follows that the shutter is not completely wound, and the film not advanced for a full frame; in this position it will be impossible to release the CONTAX focal-plane shutter.
-Under no circumstances is it possible to make overlaps and double-exposures.
+If the winding knob has not been turned until a definite stop is felt, it follows that the shutter ist not completely wound, and the film not advanced for a full frame; in this position it will be impossible to release the CONTAX focal-plane shutter Under no circumstances is it possible to make overlaps and double-exposures.